dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 #### 📜 **SQL Script:** `04.
 Inventory MovingAvgCost.sql`

-Knowing the true cost of inventory is just as important as knowing how quickly it sells.
-Bibitor can estimate this using the Moving Average Cost (MAC) method.
-This approach continuously updates the average cost of each item whenever new stock is purchased, reflecting the most current value of inventory.
+Understanding the true cost of inventory is just as important as knowing how fast it sells.
+Bibitor can estimate this using the **Moving Average Cost (MAC)** method.
+This approach continuously updates each item's average cost whenever new stock is bought, giving us the most current inventory value.

-The process combines data on what’s currently in stock, what was purchased, and what was sold — then calculates an up-to-date average cost for every product.
+The process combines data on current stock, new purchases, and sales.
+Then, it calculates an up-to-date average cost for every product.

 ### Calculating MAC:

 To determine the Moving Average Cost, we followed a few key steps:
-1. **Tracked sales and purchases:** Sales are counted as negative quantities (items leaving inventory), and purchases as positive quantities (items coming in), to accurately represent stock changes.
+1. **Tracked sales and purchases:** We recorded sales as negative quantities (items leaving stock) and purchases as positive quantities (items coming in) to accurately reflect inventory changes.
-2. **Combined Transactions:** All inventory movements — both incoming and outgoing — are merged into one dataset for analysis.
+2. **Combined all transactions:** All inventory movements, both incoming and outgoing, were merged into a single dataset for analysis.
-3. **Added Beginning Inventory:** The inventory at the beginning of the month is added to provide a complete picture of stock availability.
+3. **Added Beginning Inventory:** We added the inventory available at the start of the month to get a complete picture of stock availability.
-4. **Calculated Moving Average:** For each product at each store, the total cost of inventory is divided by the total quantity on hand, resulting in a dynamic average cost that adjusts as new purchases and sales happen.
+4. **Calculated Moving Average:** For each product at every store, we divided the total cost of inventory by the total quantity on hand.
+This gives us a dynamic average cost that adjusts with new purchases and sales.
-5. **Compared with Ending values:** Finally, the calculated average cost is compared with the recorded value at the end of the period to ensure accuracy.
+5. **Compared with Ending values:** Finally, we compared the calculated average cost with the recorded inventory value at the end of the period to ensure accuracy.

-The goal is to maintain a precise and current average cost for every product, helping Bibitor make informed decisions about pricing, budgeting, and profitability.
+Our goal was to maintain a precise and current average cost for every product.
+This helps Bibitor make informed decisions regarding pricing, budgeting, and overall profitability.

 ```sql
 -- Calculate Moving Average Cost (MAC)